myzhang1029/slib/README.md

 [Binary Download Link](https://github.com/myzhang1029/slib/releases)

 ## Description
+This project is seperated from myzhang1029/admin, which has brought me to the world of C, in the computer room of Primary School Attached to Yunnnan Normal University(in Yunnan, China), in 2015 when I was 11.
+So therefore don't laugh at these projects, because they're from a beginner.

 The slib stands for Slib: the portable programming interface LIBrary.
 It is a library written in C, and for any usage.